ZIYUQ/Snack-Squid/README.md

     | Long Black    | long-black    |
     | Cappuccino    | cappuccino    |
     | Flat White    | flat-white    |
-3. To place an order, go to [https://snack-squid.herokuapp.com/customer/menu] with POST method and insert yout order as shown below
+3. To place an order, go to [https://snack-squid.herokuapp.com/customer/menu] with POST method and insert yout order in this format
     [
         {
             "foodTag": tag